rossetti/KSLBook/docs/03-Chapter3.md

 statistics such as: minimum, maximum, average, variance, standard deviation, lag-1 correlation, and count.
 In addition, confidence intervals can be formed on the observations based on the student-t distribution.
-Finally, there are useful static methods for computing statistics on arrays and for estimating sample sizes.
+Finally, there are useful companion object methods for computing statistics on arrays and for estimating sample sizes.
 The reader is encourage to review the KSL documentation for all of the functionality, including the ability to write nicely printed statistical results.